Embraer A-29 Super Tucano: Trainer and Light Attack Aircraft

 Performance

 The Super Tucano is no slouch in the performance department.
-The huge Hartzell prop pulls it along to a maximum airspeed of 320 knots, cruising at 280 knots.
+The A-29 Super Tucano top speed is made by a huge Hartzell prop that pulls it along to 320 knots, and cruising at 280 knots.
 The stall speed in an A-29 is 80 knots, showcasing an impressive performance envelope, all while maintaining an endurance of nearly eight and a half hours.

 While the A-29 is geared for CAS missions, it has a service ceiling of 35,000 feet, so it can loiter on station for hours in orbit and be on location quickly.
 A 3,200 ft/min rate of climb takes the A-29 up to its service ceiling in about eleven minutes.